Blueprint For Success (BFS) is a comprehensive, versatile, and adaptable career and

 Q: How many students can engage in the program?

-Q: Will you only provide US-based college counseling to students?
-What about students who are interested in pursuing studies in other countries, including India?
+Q: Will you only provide college counseling to students interested in studying overseas?
+What about students who are interested in pursuing studies in India?

 A: Career exploration and development of self are universal skills, independent of the country the student will end up studying in.
 Throughout the program, students will learn the about themselves, and the process of identifying and researching careers and college programs, continuously evaluating the applicability to their own career plan.
 In that respect, the program is created to be generic and universally applicable to all students.
 However, university- or country-specific advising (college list, essay- writing, application processes) can be done as additional sessions in Grade 12, as students solidify their plans for university applications.